mnill/everscale-for-solidity-dev/index.md

 ### Thanks

-Big thanks for Defi Alliance (Especially Broxus) for helping with transalate this tutorial to english and editing.
+Big thanks for Defi Alliance (Especially Broxus) for helping with transalate this tutorial to english and correction work.